 Dr. T. Dwayne McCay, President

 The university maintains that information stored in university personnel files is accurate and kept secure from improper disclosure.
 State and federal laws require certain information be maintained in personnel files.
 The university will comply with applicable laws with regard to the management, retention, and disposal of employee records.
 All personal employee information will be regarded as confidential, and careful consideration must be given to ensuring this confidentiality unless disclosure is required by law.
-The Office of Human Resources maintains the official personnel record for all faculty, staff and student employees.
+The Office of Human Resources maintains the official personnel records for all faculty, staff and student employees.

 The university will, as a service to the employee, release the following information unless informed in writing by you that the information is not to be released:

-The university is subject to numerous record retention requirements.
+The university is subject to record retention requirements.
 All records must be maintained in a consistent and logical manner ensuring the university:

-1. Meets legal standards for protection, storage and retrieval
+- Meets legal standards for protection, storage and retrieval

-2. Minimizes the cost of record retention
+- Minimizes the cost of record retention

-4. Destroys inactive records that have no value upon passage of the applicable retention period
+- Destroys inactive records that have no value upon passage of the applicable retention period

-5. Disposes of records in a manner appropriate for the data contained
+- Disposes of records in a manner appropriate for the data contained

 After the required retention period, documents must be destroyed in an acceptable manner:

-1. Recycle non-confidential paper records
+- Recycle non-confidential paper records

-2. Shred or render unreadable confidential paper records
+- Shred confidential paper records

-3. Erase or destroy electronically stored data
+- Destroy electronically stored data